wincent/js/README.md

 ## Advantages

 - No need to create mirrors at git.wincent.com, github.com, gitlab.com and bitbucket.org every time I want to extract a tiny package containing a handful of lines of functionalitly.
-- Shared development dependencies provide a single place to keep Babel, Flow, Prettier, ESLint, Jest etc configured and up-to-date.
+- Shared development dependencies provide a single place to keep Babel, ESLint, Flow, Jest, Prettier, TypeScript etc configured and up-to-date.
 - Using scoped package names makes it easy to allocate names that are both unique and descriptive.
 - Colocation of packages makes some types of cross-package verification easy (a couple of early examples: [missing dependency check](https://github.com/wincent/js/commit/02e2eb280db050e523d2a3e065a93f0ef221fb82), [mismatched version check, unwanted dev dependency check](https://github.com/wincent/js/commit/c7147c86b055ab1ecc57a24b29cb7ef274dc69de)).